-The board of directors of a company can be dismissed at any time by the shareholders, as there is no staggered board mechanism, as is frequently adopted in other jurisdictions.
-The possibility of dismissal at any time contributes to the limitation of the board of directors' actions to prevent hostile bids.
+The board of directors of a company can be dismissed at any time by the shareholders, as Brazilian corporate law does not typically allow for staggered boards, a mechanism often used in other jurisdictions to provide board members with longer tenure.
+The ability for shareholders to dismiss directors at any time limits the board's ability to prevent hostile takeover bids.

-The usual way adopted to defend a takeover bid is the insertion in the company's bylaws of provisions aimed at discouraging a bidder from passing a certain shareholding level.
-These may include a requirement for a shareholder that reaches a certain percentage of voting shares (usually between 10% and 35%) to make a public offer for the acquisition of the remaining shares for a determined price, usually established as the higher of certain valuation methods such as market value and discounted cash flow.
-Such a protection is commonly referred to as a poison pill.
+A common defense strategy against a takeover bid is to include provisions in the company's bylaws that aim to discourage a bidder from passing a certain shareholding level.
+These may include a requirement that any shareholder owning a certain percentage of voting shares (typically between 10% and 35%) make a public offer to acquire the remaining shares at a specified price, usually set as the higher value determined by various valuation methods, such as market value and discounted cash flow.
+This type of protection is commonly referred to as a poison pill.

-In addition, shareholders' voting rights may be limited under the bylaws and shareholders' agreements, where shareholders undertake to consult with a view to vote their shares in accordance with terms agreed among them, therefore preventing shareholders with a large number of shares from casting a majority of votes in shareholders' meetings.
+In addition, shareholders' voting rights may be restricted by provisions in the company's bylaws and shareholders' agreements.
+These agreements may require shareholders to consult with one another and vote their shares in accordance with pre-agreed terms.
+This mechanism helps prevent any shareholder, even those holding a significant number of shares, from exercising control over the outcome of shareholders' meetings by casting a majority of votes.

-25. Are there circumstances where a buyer may have to make a mandatory or compulsory offer for a target company?
+26. Are there circumstances where a buyer may have to make a mandatory or compulsory offer for a target company?